Redcrafter/multiEmu/readme.md

 # Nes Emulator
-A fairly accurate Nes emulator written in C++.
+A cycle accurate Nes emulator written in C++.
-Works for about 75% of games.
-And 17% of Games have missing mappers
+Works for around 75% of games and around 17% of Games have missing mappers.

 ## Dependencies
 - OpenGL